Monday, 20 February 2023

 doctors around me administering drugs, a fatal dose.

-Hallucination; seems, I had a glimmer of hope, but now
+Hallucination; it seems I had a glimmer of hope, but now

 I think death was knocking on my door.
 There was